Micro Focus shares fall to 13 year low; CEO leavesMarch 23, 2018

 This week, Micro Focus issued a revenue (and profit) warning for the remainder of the year.
-The company expects revenue to decline between 6 and 9 percent over a 12-month period ending October 31, compared to previous estimation of a drop between 2 percent and 4 percent.
+The company expects revenue to decline between 6 and 9 percent over a 12-month period ending October 31, compared to the previous estimation of a drop between 2 percent and 4 percent.

 What does this mean?
 Since there is so much foreign debt in the company, is the market losing trust in their ability to recover?
 This will no doubt mean further (and immediate) job cuts impacting innovation and customer service beyond what I mentioned in my post in September.
-A shame because so many of my former colleagues transitioned into Micro Focus now need to deal with the resulting struggle.
+A shame because so many of my former colleagues who transitioned into Micro Focus now need to deal with the resulting struggle.
 Bizarre to read that the “cost savings drive was ahead of schedule” in the same statement containing a higher than expected revenue fall.

 Micro Focus’s executive chairman, Kevin Loosemore, said operational issues had led to a “disappointing short-term performance” but that he remained confident in the firm’s strategy.
 He told Reuters news agency: “We’re finding the integration harder than we’d anticipated or planned.”